- Solar panels can cut your bills and dependence on the grid

 Since there aren’t any moving parts inside a solar panel, they are completely silent – a far cry from the racket of many types of small generators.

-5. They can reduce your dependence on the grid
+5. Solar panels can reduce your dependence on the grid

-Feeling shackled to the grid?
+Feeling like you’re at the mercy of electricity prices?
 Solar panels can provide the solution.
 Basically, the more energy you generate, the less you need to purchase from energy companies.

 If you want to avoid using the grid while you’re out and about, you can even get flexible solar panels for your off-grid road trips.